borgateo/marriage/README.md

 }
 ```

+first of all:
+`$ bundle install`

+get packages for gulp
+`$ npm install`

+watch scss:
+`$ gulp watch`

+run the server:
+`$ rackup`

 This assumes that your template uses relative references to the images and stylesheets.
 Go ahead and deploy the app.
 If you are not sure how to deploy to Heroku check out the [quickstart guide](https://devcenter.heroku.com/articles/quickstart).

-And there you go, a static site being served on Heroku completely cached and easily served using a single [dyno](https://devcenter.heroku.com/articles/dynos).

-run the server:
-$ rackup